“We need the media to talk and write the correct language, and avoid advertising that perpetuates embedded stereotypes about the role of women.“

 What I am saying is that we are recognising that where men have authority – and women are not going to unseat them tomorrow – we need to make them more gender-sensitive and give everybody a responsibility to be a change-maker on the issue of gender.

 Speaking in one voice on gender issues has been raising concern.
 As such there is now a “common African position” on gender.
 How is that helping in working with world bodies like UN Women, which you head, in advancing African women’s gender parity calls to action?

 We rely a lot on the citizens of the countries themselves, because they can do more than us, otherwise we are overestimating our capacity.
-UN Women needs the support of ministers, as we had in our last meeting in Addis Ababa.
+UN Women needs the support of ministers.
 We also work with civil societies and with young people in every country, to infuse ideas that energise the issue of gender equality.
 But nothing beats the involvement and participation of citizens themselves.
 As a result, we are pushing for a strong agenda of movement building amongst women, because the women’s movement goes up and down in its strength.
 The importance of building a strong women’s movement is therefore very crucial.